This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

-Making homemade tomato soup is actually very easy and it is completely customizable to your taste.
-It makes a great quick weeknight meal but you can also make this for friends too.
+Making a creamy tomato soup is actually very easy and it is completely customizable to your taste.
+I like making it because it makes a great quick weeknight meal but you can also make this for friends too.

-This creamy tomato basil soup utilizes canned tomatoes and chicken stock which are probably already in your pantry so it can be made year round!
+This tomato basil soup utilizes canned tomatoes and chicken stock which are probably already in your pantry so it can be made year round!
+The irony about making tomato soup is you don't usually want to make soup in the summer when tomatoes are fresh.

 Making a really delicious homemade tomato soup is very easy and requires only a handful of ingredients.
 Here is what you will need.